 Jennifer Kamerman is an environmental lawyer who holds a B.A.
 LLB.
 LLM (Environmental Law) from the University of Cape Town.

-Since 2009, Jennifer is self-employed and provides legal expertise to those seeking to effectively address threats to their environment.
-Jennifer is passionate about creating a platform for meaningful participation in environmental decision-making to communities who lack the know-how to navigate environmental law, policy and regulation.
+Since 2009, Jennifer has provided legal expertise to those seeking to effectively address threats to their environment.
+Jennifer is passionate about creating a platform for meaningful participation in environmental decision-making for communities who lack the know-how to navigate environmental law, policy, and regulation.

 In addition, Jennifer advises and trains corporates on the integration of sustainability into their business practices and assists with their stakeholder engagement strategies and processes.